acailic/acailic.github.io/_notes/oca-chapter-4.md

 - method is said to be overloaded when the other method's name is same and parameters ( either the number or their order) are different.

 # Override covariant types
--Covariant returns are allowed since Java 1.5, which means that an overriding method can change the return type to a subclass of the return type declared in the overridden method.
+- Covariant returns are allowed since Java 1.5, which means that an overriding method can change the return type to a subclass of the return type declared in the overridden method.
 But remember than covarient returns does not apply to primitives.

 -In case of overriding, the return type of the overriding method must match exactly to the return type of the overridden method if the return type is a primitive.
 (In case of objects, the return type of the overriding method may be a subclass of the return type of the overridden method.)